 For organisations handling both physical Better Cotton and conventional product, there must be systems in place to maintain segregation if both types of cotton are on site at the same time.
-It is important the organisation shows a clear procedure and effort to control risks of substitution and mixing of physical Better Cotton and conventional product throughout material receipt, processing, storage and sale.
+It is important the organisation shows a clear procedure and effort to control risks of substitution and mixing of physical Better Cotton and conventional product throughout material receipt, storage and sale.

-The process for handling and maintaining identification of Better Cotton can be presented in a flowchart/wallchart at the site.
+The process for handling and maintaining identification of Better Cotton can be presented in a flowchart/wallchart.
 This may also include a site map to show how physical Better Cotton is segregation is maintained throughout the site's processes.
 Staff and workers should be familiar with this this process, and be able to demonstrate an understanding of the process flow.
-The organisation shall make this information available to Better Cotton staff and third-party assessors.
-The flowchart/wallchart should provide a clear process for how segregation is ensured throughout production, including how physical Better Cotton is tracked and identified throughout the production process, from raw materials to finished product.
+The organisation shall make this information available to Better Cotton staff and third-party assessors on request.
+The flowchart/wallchart should provide a clear process of how segregation is maintained throughout the facility.

 It is up to the organisation to assess which of the following methods outlined in 3.3.1 are most appropriate for the site's operations, based on their technical and operational resources.
 All three options may be utilised.
-For example, signposting or labelling may be appropriate in intermittent storage phases in between manufacturing processes.
-During production, machines may be labelled with batch-level alphanumerical codes that are associated with batch, recipe or orders.
-Production of physical Better Cotton may be assigned a separate production line for a period of time.